mcelayir/mcelayir.github.io/_posts/2020-05-31-fine-tuning-your-circleci-builds.markdown

 We can make the data flow between jobs in two directions.
 If you want to use the data for different executions of the workflow then you need caching and if you want to share the data between the <b>jobs</b> of the workflow then you need workspaces.

-With the following images you can understand the concept better
+With the following images, you can understand the concept better

 ## Caching